Interacting $k$-essence field with non-pressureless Dark Matter: Cosmological Dynamics and Observational Constraints: Dynamics of the interacting system

 where $\Omega_{\phi} = -x^2 + y^2$.
 The physically viable solutions are those for which the fractional energy densities satisfy $0 \leq \Omega_{i} \leq 1$.
 The effective equation of state (EoS) for the interacting system is given by

 where the Hubble derivative expands to

-In this study, we consider the dark matter equation of state to satisfy $w_m \neq 0$, while the EoS values for radiation and baryons are taken to be $1/3$ and $0$, respectively.
+{ Besides the equation-of-state (EoS) parameter, an adiabatic sound speed is usually defined at the perturbation level, which characterizes the propagation speed of scalar perturbations.
+The positivity of this quantity is a necessary condition to avoid ghost and gradient instabilities in the perturbed system.
+In the present case, the sound speed takes the form\footnote{ The definition of the sound speed for the interacting system considered here coincides with that of the minimally coupled case.
+Since our analysis is restricted to the background level, the positivity of the sound speed for non-canonical fields provides an essential consistency check related to the stability of the background evolution.
+Accordingly, the sound speed is required to satisfy $0 \le c_s^2 \le 1$ throughout the cosmic evolution.} \cite{Garriga:1999vw,Linton:2017ged,Valiviita:2008iv,Piattella:2013wpa} } In this study, we consider the dark matter equation of state to satisfy $w_m \neq 0$, while the EoS values for radiation and baryons are taken to be $1/3$ and $0$, respectively.
 We now proceed to construct the autonomous system of equations for the composite system as

 where $\dot{()} \equiv d()/dt$, and the new time variable is defined as $dN = H dt$.
 Using Eq.~\eqref{field_eqn}, the expression for $\ddot{\phi}/(\dot{\phi} H)$ becomes

 Here, $Q/(VH)$ is a dimensionless quantity that can be expressed in terms of the predefined variables for the selected models.
 For Model A, this takes the form